Supreme Court to decide Trump immunity claim, further delaying election subversion trial

 The move puts the front-runner for the Republican presidential nomination on track for another high-stakes date with the high court, which earlier this month heard arguments in a separate case questioning whether Trump disqualified himself from running for a second term under the 14th Amendment’s “insurrection ban.”

+Meanwhile, the Supreme Court arguments could come while Trump is on trial in New York on criminal charges of falsifying business records as part of a cover-up to conceal hush money payments before the 2016 election.
+(Trump has pleaded not guilty.)

-The high court ordered that a lower court ruling against Trump remain on hold until it decides the issue.
+The high court on Wednesday ordered that a lower court ruling against Trump remain on hold until it decides the issue.
+As is common when granting a case, the court released only a short order and did not indicate how the justices voted.

 Had the justices rejected Trump’s emergency request to pause the case, Smith would have been able to move more quickly – virtually guaranteeing a trial before the November election.